Raunaksingh100/Raunaksingh-hacktober-2020/README.md

-# hacktoberfest-2020Get a free T-shirt and Stickers!
+# hacktoberfest-2020 Get a free T-shirt and Stickers!
 :rocket:
 This repository is for beginners who want to learn how to make a **Pull Request**.
 Enjoy :)